Team Blogs

 been able to ask for support.

-I have been doing compassionate imagery practices from our Level 2 compassion course.
+I have been doing compassionate imagery practices from our Mindfulness Level 2 – Responding with Compassion.
 In particular, compassionate image and compassionate colour.
 These are available on our free compassion based living app.
 When I first encountered these practices I was quite dismissive of them, but over the years as I have practiced them more and more, I have understood their power.
 Now when I bring them to mind I can feel strong and safe, I can draw on resources of kindness and clear seeing, that help me to face the difficulties of life.

 This morning I was doing the